dokuwiki/github-action/README.md

 **Important:** to be able to create Pull Requests, an additional setting has to be enabled in the Web UI of your repository.
 You'll find it under `Settings` -> `Actions` -> `General` -> `Allow GitHub Actions to create and approve pull requests`.
 For organizations, this setting can be enabled globally for the whole organization.

+## Issues

+If you run into issues with the workflows defined in this repository, please [open a bug report](https://github.com/dokuwiki/github-action/issues).
+Please be sure to include all necessary log output.

 ## Devel Details

 ### test.yml